crs4/pydoop/docs/for_dumbo_users.rst

 MapReduce components (you can write a Python RecordReader, RecordWriter and Partitioner) and to HDFS without adding much complexity.
-As an example, in this section we will show how to rewrite Dumbo's tutorial example (Dumbo version 0.21) in Pydoop.
+As an example, in this section we will show how to rewrite Dumbo's tutorial example in Pydoop.
+Throughout the rest of this section we refer to examples and results from Dumbo version 0.21.28.

 Counting IPs from an Apache Access Log